 All lights on, f/10.

 f/10 because fill light adds a little, sum is brighter than the brightest.
 From f/8 main, fill with 1.5 stop ratio probably adds 1/3 stop to f/9.
 A 1.0 stop ratio probably adds 2/3 stop to f/10.
-Equal lights are probably f/11 (two equal lights are double light, one stop maximum).
-Just meter it (both main and fill on, for the camera aperture setting), but if you prefer it to end up a little less, then start at less than f/8 at your main.
-The background is slightly lighter too, other lights are on it now too.
+Equal lights at f/8 each add to f/11 (two equal lights are double light, one stop maximum).
+Just meter the sum (both main and fill on, for the camera aperture setting), but if you prefer it to end up a little less, then start at less than f/8 at your main.
+The background is slightly lighter too, both other lights are on it now too.

-With a one stop ratio on subject, there is still some intentional mild shadow left, to show contour (considered interesting light), and to prevent face from being so abysmally flat.
+With a one stop ratio on subject, there is still some intentional mild shadow left, to show contour (shading, considered interesting light), and to prevent face from being so abysmally flat.
 Idea is to look natural.
 You may prefer less fill and darker shadow for more contrast (for us rugged men typically).
 Or more fill to be more flat and gently even overall - the softest shots of women and children.
-Very flat frontal fill is better for hiding skin wrinkles too - shadows will detail and emphasize surface differences, but filling them does not show them so well (and do not zoom in so close either).
+Very flat frontal fill is better for hiding skin wrinkles too - shadows will detail and emphasize surface differences, but filling them does not show them so well (and maybe we should not zoom in so close either).

-I went through the first phase where I imagined flat lighting was better, until I finally realized a bit of ratio was in fact much better.
+I went through the first phase where I imagined flat lighting was better, until I finally realized a bit of ratio was in fact day and night better.
 The skill that we learn is called "seeing", to be able to realize the significance of what we look at.
 I am very aware of how much more I have learned to see now, that I never did notice before (seeing is to actually look at, and realize what we see).
 No doubt there is more I don't see yet.
 But saying, we must learn to actually "see" these mild tonal gradients, otherwise we don't know what we are creating (or how to do it again next time).
 B&W can use greater contrast, but one stop is a good general purpose ratio value for color work.
 It is your choice, whatever you want to create, but do realize that ratio is a tool to be used.

 Yes, there are two catch lights here, which is usually no big deal to me if both are high on the eye.
 Which is certainly not unique to this setup - there are two lights after all.
 One catch light could be spotted out if desired, with the Clone Tool, it's easy.
-But no one looks this close, and it is a very nice sparkle.
-Purists do argue for only one catchlight, but sparkle is what we want.
+But no one looks this close, and it is a very nice sparkle, almost a twinkle.
+Purists may argue for only one catchlight, but sparkle is what we want.
 We should start looking in all the pictures we see.
-One catchlight is common in old movies, but watch the TV studio news anchor's eyes at Fox News, CNN, ABC, etc, which is careful intentional lighting by professionals.
+One catchlight is common in old movie closeups, but watch the TV studio news anchor's eyes at Fox News, CNN, ABC, etc, which is careful intentional lighting by professionals.
 You may never have noticed before, but multiples are certainly Not in disfavor.
 And not bad either, there is much sparkle and vitality, which is good, which is the entire idea, and one of the most important things.

 No touchup was done for this exercise, but Adobe Healing Brush is a big time tool that you should know (in Elements and Photoshop).
 Just drag it over skin imperfections, lines under eyes, and wrinkles and spots.
 They simply disappear, and the ladies always like that.
 Healing is like the Clone Tool, but it blends automatically.
 Both tools have their uses.